IvLabs/manipulation/mom/Readme.md

 ## Date 15-12-2021

-* Task on Reverse kinematics by implementing Newton-Raphson's method
+* Task on Inverse kinematics by implementing Newton-Raphson's method

 ## Date 17-12-2021